 - Made entirely out of ceramic material.

 - Advantage: Most aesthetic looking as they imitate the natural tooth enamel color.

 - Great for those who are allergic to metal crowns.

 - Placement: Because of their aesthetics, all-ceramic crowns are a popular choice.

-- Consist of a metal tooth crown topped with a thin layer of porcelain.
+- It consists of a metal tooth crown topped with a thin layer of porcelain.

 - Advantage: The metal layer underneath the crown makes it durable.CADTH PFM vs All-Ceramic Crowns ” PFM crowns have good mechanical properties, satisfactory esthetic results, and an acceptable biological quality needed for periodontal health.”
 View in Article

 - Disadvantage: If the gums recede over the years, the metal lining becomes visible.CADTH PFM vs All-Ceramic Crowns “the esthetic of PFM crowns is limited by the metal framework “ View in Article